 - We transferred to BTS (Sukhumvit Line) Phaya Thai station and paid TH฿25 for a ticket to National Stadium.
 We got off the BTS Sukhumvit line at Siam Square station and transferred to BTS Silom line.
 (Note that you don’t need to exit the station to transfer to BTS Silom line.
 You won’t get confused if you’d ridden Hong Kong’s MTR and Singapore’s MRT.)

-- Lud d Siam Square is just steps away from the National Stadium station.
+- Lud d Siam Square is just few steps away from the National Stadium station.

-We arrived early in Lub d, 2 hours early for our check-in to be exact.
-They allowed us to leave our baggage and headed to the nearby mall, MBK, to take our lunch.
+We arrived early in Lub d, 2 hours early for our check-in schedule.
+They allowed us to leave our baggage.
+We then headed to the nearby mall, MBK, to take our lunch.

 We booked for a 4-bed male dorm and occupied only three.
 The remaining bed was occupied by a guy from Australia (according to his bag tags) but we hadn’t able to chat with him since we were asleep when he arrived and he was asleep when we left for our day tours.
 He stayed there for a night only.